dgroomes/my-github-explorer/README.md

 ```

-## Instructions for React DevTools
+## Instructions for React and Redux Developer Tools

-When you develop a React application, you'll likely want the power of the excellent [React Developer Tools](https://react.dev/learn/react-developer-tools).
+When you develop a React or Redux application, you'll likely want the power of their excellent developer tools: [React Developer Tools](https://react.dev/learn/react-developer-tools)
+and [Redux DevTools](https://github.com/reduxjs/redux-devtools).
+In fact, using React and Redux come at a price and
+these tools are essential to offset the cost.

+Because we're in an Electron environment, it's a little tricky to install browser extensions, and it's an especially
+tricky situation in 2024 with the inconsistent support for Manifest v2 and v3.
+Electron doesn't support Manifest v3 yet
+but React Developer Tools doesn't support v2 anymore.
+Tricky.
+Thankfully, React Develpoer Tools and Redux DevTools can
+be used outside of a browser extension, which is what we'll do here.

+Ideally, I want to run React Developer Tools in an Electron window, but right now I'm running via its own instance (kind of expensive).

+Ideally, I want to run Redux DevTools in an Electron window, but I haven't implemented that yet.
+See https://github.com/reduxjs/redux-devtools/tree/main/packages/redux-devtools-app

-Follows these instructions to install and run React Developer Tools in standalone mode and connect it to from our app:
+Follows these instructions to install and run React Developer Tools and connect to it from our app:

 1. Install React Developer Tools globally:
     * ```shell